 “Well, he’s built a client base over a few years.
 He wouldn’t want to lose that, so he surely wouldn’t agree to exclusivity.”

 “He’s pretty autonomous—not accustomed to answering to a boss,” I continue.

 “Well, he would only have to answer to me when it comes to GEH matters.
 The problem is that I would expect him to be at my beck and call.”

-“That’s where you have ask Al.” I say.
+“That’s where you have to ask Al,” I say.

 “Okay… so, we’re getting a little sidetracked.
-What else do we need to discuss?”
-He asked.
+What else do we need to discuss?” he asks.

 “We’ve already had the scolding part.
 We need to compare notes now.”
 His head jerks up at me.

 “Compare notes?” he asks, bemused.